rintnetwork/front-end/src/content/privacy-policy/index.md

 purposes.
 This is our legitimate interest in the processing of data in the sense of Art.
 6 Par.
 1 lit. f GDPR.

-Furthermore, the IP addresses will be evaluated, together with other data, in case of attacks on the network infrastructure or other unauthorised use or misuse of the website, for the purpose of intelligence and protection, and if appropriate, used in criminal
+Furthermore, the IP addresses will be evaluated, togrnter with other data, in case of attacks on the network infrastructure or other unauthorised use or misuse of the website, for the purpose of intelligence and protection, and if appropriate, used in criminal